osu-mist/classy-demo/README.md

     # docker build --tag=classy .

-This builds a docker image containing classy and all its dependencies.
+This builds a docker image containing classy and all its dependencies, giving it the name 'classy'.

 ### Running the docker container

-    # docker run -p 5001:8000 -e CLASSY_CLIENT_ID=xxx -e CLASSY_CLIENT_SECRET=xxx classy
+    # docker run \
+    >  --publish 5001:8000 \
+    >  --volume "$PWD"/config.py:/src/config.py:ro \
+    >  classy

-This runs the container and passes it the api credentials via environment variables.
+This runs the container and passing in a configuration file.
+(See Configuration above.
+Note that the dockerfile automatically sets CLASSY\_CONFIG=/src/config.py.)
-The `-p` option forwards port 5001 on the host machine to port 8000 inside the container.
+The `--publish` option forwards port 5001 on the host machine to port 8000 inside the container.
-The `-e` option sets an environment variable.
+The `--volume` option mounts ./config.py into the container as /src/config.py.
-The last argument is the tag we specified when building the image.
+The last argument is the tag you specified when building the image.

-    # docker run -p 5001:8000 -v "$PWD"/config.py:/src/config.py:ro -e CLASSY_CONFIG=/src/config.py classy

-You can also supply a config file from outside the container.
-The `-v` option mounts ./config.py into the container as /src/config.py.

 BUGS
 ----